A Tasty Thanksgiving Dinner for Two!

-It is often just my husband and I so even the smallest whole turkey is too large, and we both prefer dark meat – a perfect solution is to roast turkey thighs for our holiday dinner.
+It is often just my husband and I for a holiday meal, so even the smallest whole turkey is too large, plus we both prefer dark meat.
+A perfect solution is to roast turkey thighs for our holiday dinner.
 Plenty for the meal and leftovers too!

 - Package of mixed fresh poultry herbs